lopentusska/slurm_ubuntu_gpu_cluster/README.md

 # slurm_gpu_cluster
-Set up gpu cluster on Ubuntu 22.04 using slurm (with cgroups).
+Guide on how to set up gpu cluster on Ubuntu 22.04 using slurm (with cgroups).
 ### Acknowledgements
 Thanks to nateGeorge for the [guide](https://github.com/nateGeorge/slurm_gpu_ubuntu?tab=readme-ov-file) he wrote.
 I would highly recommend checking it out first as it is very descriptive.
 # Assumptions: